The most amazing Cockle recipe ever

 Plain flour

 Your preferred choice of dried herbs or spices.
-I normally like to go for a hot spice blend with some kind of herb mix, but any kind of dried or powdered flavourings will work.
+I normally like to go for a hot spice blend with some kind of herb mix, but any kind of dried or powdered flavorings will work.

 Step 1